PoisotLab/ms_straight_lines/manuscript.md

 'trials'.
 Each model tries to capture variation in link number greater than would be predicted by $p$ alone.

-Our first model uses the Beta-Binomial distribution for observations of $L$;
+Our first model uses the beta-binomial distribution for observations of $L$;
 this distribution can be parameterized in terms of its mean $\mu$ and concentration parameter, $\phi$ :